Insights

 Immediately after retraining on the patched pipeline, the in-sample backtest looked very strong on every internal metric we tracked.
 We took the result as evidence that the fixes worked.

-Several weeks later, when we ran the full Honest Validation Protocol audit on the UFC simulator, the headline backtest figure failed the HVP gate.
+Several weeks later, when we ran the full validation audit on the UFC simulator, the headline backtest figure failed the validation gate.
 The walk-forward number that holds under three independent test seasons, with Beta-Binomial confidence intervals reported on the lower bound, is materially lower than the immediate post-fix backtest implied.
-The first reading was a single-season holdout artifact, the same failure mode that produced the inflated PRIME_TOT figure on the NFL side that motivated us to write HVP in the first place.
+The first reading was a single-season holdout artifact, the same failure mode that produced the inflated PRIME_TOT figure on the NFL side that motivated us to write our validation discipline in the first place.

 The fixes were real.
 The first reading of how good they were was not.
 Both of those things are part of the same story.